How Temperature and Rain Can Affect Burndown Herbicides

-Finding a good time for burndown herbicide applications has been a little tricky this spring, given the below-normal temperatures experienced through much of April as well as the intermittent snow and rain.
-In addition to delaying field work, these conditions can directly affect the efficacy of burndown preemergence herbicides.
-Keeping an eye on the weather forecasts and finding windows of optimal conditions for herbicide applications can help assure the best results from your application and your expense.
+Finding a good time for burndown herbicide applications has been a little tricky this spring, given few rainy days and up and down temperatures experienced recently.
+In addition to delaying field work, these conditions can directly affect the efficacy of burndown herbicides.
+Keeping an eye on the weather forecasts and finding windows of optimal conditions for herbicide applications can help assure the best results from herbicide application and your expense.

 Herbicide labels include recommendations on how much time must elapse between herbicide application and subsequent rainfall to ensure good herbicide performance.
 This is known as the rainfast period.